lsst-dm/dmtn-308/index.rst

 Database platforms
 ==================

-Given the requirements above, we consider the following database platforms for the PPDB implementation:
+Given the requirements outlined above, we consider the following database platforms:

 PostgreSQL
 ----------

-PostgreSQL is the current database platform used for the PPDB.
+PostgreSQL is the current database platform that has been used for development and testing of the PPDB at USDF.
-The `dax_ppdb <https://github.com/lsst/dax_ppdb>`_ repository contains command-line tools and APIs for creating the database schema in PostgreSQL from its `Felis representation <https://github.com/lsst/sdm_schemas/blob/main/python/lsst/sdm_schemas/schemas/apdb.yaml>`_ and replicating data from the APDB.
+The `dax_ppdb <https://github.com/lsst/dax_ppdb>`_ repository contains command-line tools and APIs for creating the database schema in PostgreSQL from its `Felis representation <https://github.com/lsst/sdm_schemas/blob/main/python/lsst/sdm_schemas/schemas/apdb.yaml>`_, as well as ingesting data into a target PostgreSQL database from the APDB.
-It has been used in numerous system tests at USDF and is well understood by the team.

 Citus
 -----
-Citus is an open source extension that transforms PostgreSQL into a distributed database.
+`Citus <https://www.citusdata.com/>`_ is an open source extension that transforms PostgreSQL into a distributed database.
-It is designed to scale out horizonally across multiple workers which are queried and managed by a controller instance.
+Citus uses a controller-worker model to distribute data across multiple nodes, allowing for horizontal scaling of both storage and compute.
-Because Citus is an extension of PostgreSQL, it should be compatible with the existing PPDB schema and data replication tools.
+Because Citus is an extension of PostgreSQL, it should be largely compatible with the existing PPDB schema and data ingestion tools.

 Google AlloyDB for PostgreSQL
 -----------------------------
-AlloyDB is a distributed database that is compatible with PostgreSQL.
+`AlloyDB <https://cloud.google.com/products/alloydb>`_ is a distributed database that is compatible with PostgreSQL.
-Though it has an on-premises version, it is primarily designed to run on Google Cloud Platform.
+Though it has an on-premises version, it is primarily designed to run on GCP.
 It is typically configured using a primary and replica setup, with the primary node handling writes and the replica nodes handling reads.
 AlloyDB is also designed to be fully compatible with PostgreSQL, so it should be compatible with the existing PPDB schema and data replication tools.
 Internally, AlloyDB uses the Google Colossus file system for storage, which may provide performance benefits over traditional PostgreSQL.